RookOz/quartz/content/Heart Rulebook/Classes/Dead Walker/Major Abilities.md

 When you have 4 or more stress marked to Blood or are suffering from ongoing Blood fallout, gain +2 Blood Protection.

 ## MINOR: SCYTHING BLOW
-Once per situation, treat your weapon as though it has the Spread tag when you inflict stress to an adversary.
+Once per situation, treat your weapon as though it has the [[Tags#SPREAD|SPREAD tag]] when you inflict stress to an adversary.

 # SUDDEN DEATH
 Your soul is so poorly attached to your body that you can dive headlong into the Grey without warning. [[Heart Rulebook/Classes/Dead Walker/Core Abilities#ENTER THE GREY|ENTER THE GREY]] no longer takes ten minutes to cast – it is instantaneous.
 Bringing others along with you when you cast it in this manner makes the action Risky.